Soups and Stews for the Common Cold

 To cut corn off the cob, hold the ear vertical and slice down the ear with a sharp knife.

-Prescription for Health (starting July 16th), and the Supplemental Nutrition Assistance Program (also known as Bridge Cards)
+Prescription for Health (July to October), and the Supplemental Nutrition Assistance Program (also known as Bridge Cards), and Double Up Food Bucks (July to October)

 Foods for Fighting Colds